 13. Changes to our Privacy Notice

 This privacy notice may be updated to reflect changes to our personal data processing policy and legal obligations.
-In the event there is a material change to this Privacy Notice, we will inform you via the Website or the Service Directories.
-This notice was last updated on 7th August 2018.
+In the event there is a material change to this Privacy Notice, we will inform you via the Website.
+This notice was last updated in October 2019.